Deci-AI/super-gradients/documentation/source/qat_ptq_deciyolo.md

 pip install super-gradients
 ```

-Install torch + pytorch-quantization (note that later versions should be compatible as well and that you should essentially just follow torch installation according to https://pytorch.org/get-started/locally/)
+Install torch + PyTorch-quantization (note that later versions should be compatible as well and that you should essentially follow torch installation according to https://pytorch.org/get-started/locally/)
 ```commandline
 pip install torch==1.11.0+cu113 torchvision==0.12.0+cu113 torchaudio==0.11.0 --extra-index-url https://download.pytorch.org/whl/cu113 &> /dev/null
 pip install pytorch-quantization==2.1.2 --extra-index-url https://pypi.ngc.nvidia.com &> /dev/null
 ```

-## Launch Training (non QA)
+## Launch Training (non-QA)

-Although this might come as a surprise - the name quantization aware training is a bit misleading, and is performed on a trained checkpoint rather then from-scratch.
+Although this might come as a surprise - the name quantization-aware training needs to be more accurate and be performed on a trained checkpoint rather than from scratch.
-So in practice, we need to fully train our model on our dataset, then after we perfrom calibration we fine tune our model once again, which will be our final step.
+So in practice, we need to train our model on our dataset fully, then after we perform calibration, we fine-tune our model once again, which will be our final step.
-As we fiscuss in our [Training with configuration files](), we clone the SG repo, then use the repo's configuration files in our training examples.
+As we discuss in our [Training with configuration files](), we clone the SG repo, then use the repo's configuration files in our training examples.
-We will use the ```src/super_gradients/recipes/roboflow_deciyolo_s.yaml``` configurataion in order to train the small variant of our DeciModel, DeciModel S.
+We will use the ```src/super_gradients/recipes/roboflow_deciyolo_s.yaml```configuration to train the small variant of our DeciModel, DeciModel S.

 So we navigate to our ```train_from_recipe``` script: